 - Grand Palace & Emerald Buddha Half-Day Tour

-The exhibitions on display vary.
+The exhibitions on display at BACC vary widely.
 It has an international feel with explanations in English and bilingual staff on hand to enhance the experience.
-At times the large space can feel empty but once you step inside the galleries the innovation is obvious.
-Rotating curators such as Luckana Kunavichayanont and Apinan Poshyananda ensure that there is always something exciting and challenging to see.
-Over the past few years this has included new Asian photography, the Young Thai Artist Award, contemporary Japanese crafts and The Mekong River Art Project.
+At times, the large space can feel empty but once you step inside the galleries the innovation is obvious.

 The art centre has quickly become a popular hangout for students, although the enthusiasm has not always been picked up by the general public and visitors to the area.
-Whilst there are some limitations and not every display is of world-class standard it does give a great insight into modern culture in Thailand.
+While there are some limitations and not every display is of world-class standard, it does give a great insight into modern culture in Thailand.

-Tip: It is worth picking up the Bangkok Art Map during your visit if you are interested in exploring some of the smaller galleries in town.
-Partly sponsored by the BACC it provides a monthly update on the current exhibitions and their locations throughout the city.
+Tip: It's worth picking up the Bangkok Art Map during your visit if you are interested in exploring some of the smaller galleries in town.
+Partly sponsored by the BACC, it provides a monthly update on the current exhibitions and their locations throughout the city.